papir805/ElectroniCart-Sales-Analysis/README.md

 Sales volume grew steadily throughout 2020, reaching its highest point in December 2020, but declined throughout 2021 and 2022 and is now lower than most pre-pandemic levels. **Two out of three of the most recent months have the lowest sales volume since the company was established** ([figure 4](./images/sales_volume_heatmap.png)).

 ## Loyalty Program
-Since first being introduced in 2019, loyalty program customers have underperformed compared to non-loyalty customers, although this switches in 2021 and carries into 2022.  **Now, loyalty customers have higher total sales and more sales volume than non-loyalty customers**  ([figure 5](./images/loyalty_hist_total_sales_and_sales_volume.png)).
+When first being introduced in 2019, loyalty program customers underperformed compared to non-loyalty customers, although this switches in 2021 and carries into 2022.
+Now, **loyalty customers have higher total sales and more sales volume than non-loyalty customers**  ([figure 5](./images/loyalty_hist_total_sales_and_sales_volume.png)).

-Although total sales and sales volume dropped from 2021 to 2022 for both types of customer, loyalty customer AOV has been more resilient. **From 2020 to 2021, AOV decreased by 24% for non-loyalty customers, yet increased by 10% for loyalty customers, and between 2021 and 2022, AOV decreased an additional 24% for non-loyalty customers, while only droping by 2% for loyalty customers** ([figure 6]((./images/loyalty_hist_aov.png))).
+Although total sales and sales volume dropped from 2021 to 2022 for both types of customer, loyalty customer's AOV has been more resilient to change. **From 2020 to 2021, AOV decreased by 24% for non-loyalty customers, yet increased by 10% for loyalty customers, and between 2021 and 2022, AOV decreased an additional 24% for non-loyalty customers, while only dropping by 2% for loyalty customers** ([figure 6]((./images/loyalty_hist_aov.png))).

 # Refund Insights

 ## Refund Rates
-On average, about 5% of orders get refunded.
-However, several items have refund rates much higher than average:
+On average, ~5% of orders get refunded.
+However, several items have much higher refund rates:
 * Thinkpad Laptop (12%)
 * Macbook Air Laptop (11%)
 * Apple iPhone (8%)